Nokia Communicator

-The Nokia Communicator is a brand name for a series of business-optimized mobile phones marketed by Nokia Corporation, featuring a laptop-like form factor, which opens in a clamshell format to access its QWERTY keyboard and an LCD screen nearly the size of the device footprint.
+The Nokia Communicator is a series of business-optimized smartphones marketed by Nokia Corporation, featuring a laptop-like form factor, which opens in a clamshell format to access its QWERTY keyboard and an LCD screen nearly the size of the device footprint.

 Nokia Communicators have Internet connectivity and clients for Internet and non-Internet communication services.
-The earlier 9000 series Communicators introduced features which later developed into smartphones.
-The latest Communicator model, the Nokia E90 Communicator, is part of the Nokia Eseries.
+The series introduced features that would become staples in modern smartphones.
+The final Communicator model, the Nokia E90, is part of the Nokia Eseries.
+The Nokia E75 (2009) and Nokia E7 (2010), were considered spiritual successors to the Communicator series.